shwank1222/RippleRun/README.md

 **Grabbit** — Game Design, Stone Physics, VFX Programming
 **Ttingpan** — Framework, UI Programming

-## 🧰 Assets Used

-This project makes use of the following Unreal Engine Marketplace assets:

-- **Stylized Vol Clouds**
-- **Stylized PBR Nature**

-All rights for these assets belong to their respective creators.
-They were used only for environment, lighting, and visual enhancement during development.
+## 📄 License
+This project’s source code is released under the MIT License.
+See the [LICENSE](LICENSE) file for details.

+Note: Game assets are rights-reserved and are not included in this repository.